radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - ICS Administrator Role
 - ICS Operator Role

-For details on the operations allowed for each user, please see the RadiantOne System Administration Guide.
+For details on the operations allowed for each user, please see the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction).

 When any user that is a member of one of the above delegated administration groups saves changes in the Main or Server Control Panel, this activity is logged into:
 <RLI_HOME>/vds_server/logs/jetty/web_access.log.
 This is a CSV formatted log file with the delimiter being <TAB>.
 To configure the log output for the Control Panel, navigate to the Main
 Control Panel > Settings tab > Logs > Log Settings section.

 Select Control Panel – Access from the Log Settings to Configure drop-down list.
 Define the log level, rollover size and number of files to keep archived.

 In the Advanced section (requires [Expert Mode](#expert-mode)), you can indicate the log file location/name (default is <RLI_HOME>/logs/jetty/web_access.log) and the archive location/name.

 ![An image showing ](Media/Image1.42.jpg)

-Figure 1.
-42 : Main Control Panel Access Log Settings
+Figure 1.42 : Main Control Panel Access Log Settings

 For more fine-grained log configuration you must edit the configuration in ZooKeeper.
-From the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](#expert-mode)), navigate to radiantone/<version>/<cluster_name>/config/logging/log4j2-control-panel.json.
+From the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](#expert-mode)), navigate to `radiantone/<version>/<cluster_name>/config/logging/log4j2-control-panel.json`.
 Click the Edit Mode button on the right to make changes.
 Generally, these advanced settings should only be changed if advised by Radiant Logic.

 ### Cluster State